Browsing and Arranging Layers

 Within "Site Data" you find:

-- Data uploaded in the platform at site level: Vector file, Raster file, 3D data (in 3D view) etc...
+- Data uploaded in the platform at the site level: Vector file, Raster file, 3D data (in 3D view), etc...

-- Annotations created at survey level but were also linked to site level.
+- Annotations were created at the survey level but were also linked to the site level.

 2.2 Survey Data